Create an AI agent

 Prototype tool-calling agents in AI Playground

-After creating the Unity Catalog functions, you can use the AI Playground to give them to an LLM and test the agent.
+After creating the Unity Catalog function, use the AI Playground to give the tool to an LLM and test the agent.
 The AI Playground provides a sandbox to prototype tool-calling agents.

 Once you’re happy with the AI agent, you can export it to develop it further in Python or deploy it as a Model Serving endpoint as is.